olivierlacan/keep-a-changelog/README.md

 # Keep a CHANGELOG

-## Don’t let your friends dump git logs into CHANGELOGs.&trade;
+## Don’t let your friends dump git logs into CHANGELOGs&trade;

 ### What's a CHANGELOG?
 A CHANGELOG is a file which contains a curated chronologically ordered